mnxenakis/NaVCh_Scaling/README.md

 Our fundamental assumption is that the scaling properties of the atomic environment along the principal pore axis encode information about the robustness of a structural location (i.e., residue geometric center) to mutation-induced perturbations.
 Similar to how the behavior of a self-organized critical system is determined by its critical scaling exponents.

-Now we are prepared to execute the `main_mutRobust.py` function locally, i.e., within the `7w9k` directory.
+Now we are prepared to execute the `main_mutRobust.py` function locally, i.e., within any of the three subdirs found in `Machine Learning Experiments/NaV17/7w9k_mutantAnalysis`.
 This call will generate a lot of data files.
 These files encode machine learning features used for classification of mutation hotspots.